CozyDoomer/Machine-Learning/README.md

 |----------|:-------------:|------:|
 | time series data | symmetric mean absolute percentage error | regression |

-Score:
+#### Score
-because of a leak the competition was reset in the last few weeks and I did not have the time to submit again.
+Because of a leak the competition was reset in the last few weeks and I did not have the time to submit again.

 ### Predicting Molecular Properties